 Kate Bullow is a Social Worker who has worked in the health, aged care and disability fields for over 20 years.
 She developed and led the Complex Needs Coordination Team (CoNeCT), a metropolitan area hospital outreach, care coordination and chronic disease management support service from 2010 to 2016.
 During this time, she gained a detailed understanding of the challenges for both consumers and clinicians which result from the complexities, limitations and “silos” of the health and community services systems.
 After taking a break to recharge and complete a Post Graduate Certificate in Population Health Studies, Kate joined HCC in May 2017 as a project officer to support the WA Primary Health Alliance, HCC and Curtin University in engaging with consumers to develop a new model of Primary Health care for people with complex chronic health conditions.

 Caitlin joined the team in April 2016 as a trainee assisting the Consumer & Community Engagement program.
-She is currently undertaking her Certificate III in Business Administration.
+She has recently completed her Certificate III in Business Administration.
 Having grown up in rural Western Australia, Caitlin has a keen interest in seeing the equitable provision of healthcare and advocacy to those living in regional and remote areas.
 She also has a special interest in mental health and cultural diversity.
 When not at work, Caitlin enjoys meeting other people in the healthcare sector, watching documentaries and basketball.

 People in Charge of the Website

 Empower ICT – HCC website development and hosting provider Health Consumers’ Council – HCC web administrator